opentofu/opentofu.org/blog/2025-04-25-help-us-test-opentofu-1-10-0-alpha2.md

 }
 ```

-Or install modules directly using the elegant new `oci:` source scheme:
+Or install modules directly using the new `oci:` source scheme:

 ```hcl
 module "vpc" {
   source = "oci://example.com/modules/vpc/aws"
 }
 ```

+For more information, see our [alpha 1 blog post](https://opentofu.org/blog/help-us-test-opentofu-1-10-0-alpha1/#provider-distribution-through-oci-registries) for provider instructions and [our latest docs](https://opentofu.org/docs/main/cli/oci_registries/module-package/) for module instructions.

 ### Simplified State Management with Native S3 Locking